 The Laboratory holds fiduciary responsibilities for a defined contribution pension plan managed by TIAA-CREF (the Plan).
 Eligible employees become participants upon completion of two years of service, as defined in the plan document.
 Under the Plan, the Laboratory contributes 10% of eligible compensation, as defined in the plan document, subject to certain limitations, for each participant.
-Contributions amounted to \$1,619,082 and \$808,460 for the years ended June 30, 2022 and 2021.
-For the period July 2020 to June 2021, the Laboratory temporarily reduced its contribution to the plan from 10% to 5% due to reduction in activities and related revenues resulting from the COVID-19 pandemic.
+Contributions amounted to \$1,646,197 and \$1,619,082 for the years ended June 30, 2023 and 2022.